41north/besu-exflo/README.md

       BESU_PLUGIN_EXFLO_POSTGRES_JDBC_URL: jdbc:postgresql://postgres/exflo?user=exflo&password=exflo
 ```

-Have a look on the [usage section](.github/USAGE.md), so you can tweak easily the params to your liking.
+Have a look at the [usage section](.github/USAGE.md) for more information.

 ## 💻 Contribute